Skip to content

 Terminal window

-# Supported: Path-based filtering
+# Supported: Path-based expressions

 terragrunt hcl fmt --filter './prod/**/*.hcl'

-# Not supported: Attribute-based filtering
+# Not supported: Attribute-based expressions

 terragrunt hcl fmt --filter 'type=unit' # This will not work